On the Landis conjecture in a cylinder: Introduction

 then $u \equiv 0$.

 \textup{2)} For $d=1$ and $d=2$ if

 then $u \equiv 0$. \end{theorem}

 Of course, this Theorem is sharp in the cases $d=1$ and $d=2$: as an example one may consider the function $u(w,y) = e^{-w}$.
-In our previous work \cite{FKr} we showed that this Theorem is also sharp for $d \ge 3$ in the complex case.
-Now, we show that in the real case it is also sharp.
-Let us formulate the main result.
+In our previous work \cite{FKr} we showed that this Theorem is sharp for $d \ge 3$ in the complex case.
+Now, Theorem \ref{t04} shows that in the real case it is also sharp.